Solutions – Improve: Habitat, Hydrology (water flows), and Hatcheries

 Improve/Restore Habitat

-We’ll never reclaim the 80 percent of historic salmon habitat behind the dams but there is lots of potential for improvement below the dams.
+We’ll never reclaim the 80 percent of historic salmon habitat behind the dams, but there is considerable potential for improvement below the dams.

 Improve Hydrology